araavp/instacart-delivery-slot-finder/README.md

 # Inspiration
 COVID-19 caused my family, and many others in my community, to scramble for basic necessities like toilet paper, food, cleaning supplies, etc. Services like Instacart, Amazon Whole Foods were busy and many struggled to place their order.
 As my parents are more vulnerable to COVID-19, as well as other families with grandparents and other elderly family members, I wanted to create an easier process for my parents to order basic necessities from the comfort of our home.
 I realized that many other families run into similar issues, so I want to publicly release this code for everyone to use.
-I would like to also thank Adrian Hertel for inspiration to actually tackle this issue and make a feasible script.
+I would like to also thank Adrian Hertel for inspiration to actually tackle this issue and make a working script.

-# Support Me
-I am currently looking for a software engineering internship this summer, and if you benefitted from this script, I would appreciate it if you could check out my resume and/or forward it to someone who could provide an opportunity or lead.
-I would really appreciate it!